FunhouseAtelier/remix-v2-examples/07-database-integration/07-01-with-prisma/07-01-01-installing-prisma/07-07-01c-for-a-vercel-postgres-database/README.md

-# 07-01-01a.
-Installing Prisma For a Local SQLite Database
+# 07-01-01c.
+Installing Prisma For a Vercel Postgres Database

 ## Starting Point